 As a homeowner, you are likely, on occasion, to require the services of a plumber or electrical contractor to solve issues in your home.
 Prior to contacting either a plumbing or electrical contractor, a few relevant considerations must be kept in mind to ensure you receive the best service for your needs.

 What circumstances necessitate a visit by a plumber?
 Any type of fix that revolves around the water lines in and around your home typically will involve plumbing services.
-A plumber will repair leaky faucets and toilets; he will replace or repair valves and pumps; a plumber offers expertise to repair or replace tankless water heaters; plumbing contractors also have the necessary skills to work on gas lines; and, a licensed plumber has the knowledge and training to replace water lines both inside and outside the home.
+A plumber will repair leaky faucets and toilets; he will replace or repair valves and pumps; a plumber offers expertise to repair water heaters; plumbing contractors also have the necessary skills to work on gas lines; and, a licensed plumber has the knowledge and training to replace water lines both inside and outside the home.

 Electricians, too, perform work both inside and around your home, depending on the type of electrician.
 Electrical contractors can fall into one of two categories: outside contractors and inside contractors.
 Outside electrical contractors work outside your home, ensuring that power generated from power plants is safely transmitted through high-voltage lines prior to powering any homes, buildings and local facilities.
 Inside electrical contractors, on the other hand, work with cabling design, installation and maintenance in residences and commercial properties.